 Patterns in plant functional traits

 Thus, understanding how warming will lead to changes in PFT’s will have direct implications for expected changes in ecosystem function.
-We are using a long-term circumpolar vegetation composition dataset to assess patterns of trait variation over space and time to determine which traits have the greatest potential to respond rapidly to environmental change.
+We are using a long-term circumpolar vegetation composition dataset to assess patterns of trait variation over space and community trait change over time to determine which traits (and their associated functions) have the greatest potential to respond rapidly to environmental change.

-As part of this effort, I founded the Tundra Trait Team, which now consists of nearly 100 members and a database of more than 80,000 plant trait observations.
-If you are interested in joining the team, please get in touch!
+As part of this effort, I founded the Tundra Trait Team, which now consists of more than 100 members and a database of nearly 92,000 plant trait observations.
+The database will be publicly available (see forthcoming data paper in Global Ecology and Biogeography – currently in press).
+If you are interested in joining the team or finding out more about the TTT database, please get in touch!

 Phenological responses to warming